QCDIS/NaaVRE-website/Readiness-level-framework.md

 - Versioning
   -[ ] Versions of used software and libraries are pinned.
 - Codebase
   -[ ] The code executes without errors: The code can be executed without errors.
 Currently, you can verify this by manually executing all cells in the notebook on a machine on which the code was not developed (to ensure no references are made to local resources).
   -[ ] The responsibility of each cell in the notebook is clear and can be described in a single sentence.
+  -[ ] The coding style is consistent and follows a style guide e.g. For Python [PEP 8](https://peps.python.org/pep-0008/).
-  -[ ] Parallel processing is applied where suitable.
+  - [ ] Parallel processing is applied where suitable.
 - Containerization
   -[ ] The notebook cells can be containerized.
 - Workflow execution